 - Receive training and technical assistance to deliver quality care and education,

 - Receive direct payment for child care services,

-- Participate in the Texas Rising Star program to enhance delivery of care and education,
+- Participate in the Texas Rising Star program to enhance the delivery of care and education,

 - Receive inclusion services,